chrispader/EyeMind/README.md

 				5. use the "general offset correction" menu to set corrections on the x and y axes.
 Note that the corrections here are only made to the data sample. so no data is affected yet.
 				6. Use the file explorer to see the snapshots with gaze projections on each model after the correction
 				7. If you are happy with the correction you can apply it to the whole dataset.
 For this press "Apply correction to data", then a pop-up will open, press start, and wait until the rendering of snapshots (to redo the mapping) is complete
-				8. Note: for now, the gaze projections and corrections were tested on a machine with the same resolution on which the data correction has occured.
+				8. Very Important note: for now, the gaze projections and corrections were tested on a machine with the same resolution on which the data correction has occured.
 				9. To exit the gaze offset correction press its icon again

 		General notes: